curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 $
 showing that a phase plate enables direct, linear transfer of the specimen phase into image intensity.

-@fig-pci illustrates these effects for a simulated Au nanoparticle with stacking faults on amorphous carbon at low dose.
+@fig-pci illustrates these effects for a simulated arrangement of single- and double-walled carbon nanotubes (CNTs) acquired at low dose.
-The in-focus TEM image shows almost no contrast.
+The in-focus HRTEM image shows almost no contrast.
-Defocus improves visibility but introduces frequency-dependent contrast reversals, causing different regions of the nanoparticle to appear in or out of focus
+Defocus improves visibility but introduces frequency-dependent contrast reversals, causing different regions of the CNTs to appear in or out of focus.
-By contrast, Zernike phase contrast robustly recovers both the high-resolution lattice information and the low-frequency envelope distinguishing the nanoparticle from the amorphous carbon support.
+By contrast, Zernike phase contrast robustly recovers both the high-resolution lattice information and the low-frequency envelope distinguishing the CNTs from the vacuum background.

 == Diffractive Imaging